HIGHLIGHTS

 Healthcare mobile applications are quite the rage in the US

-We have witnessed a boom in the use of healthcare mobile applications in the post-COVID-19 years across the US.
+We have witnessed a boom in the use of healthcare mobile solutions in the post-COVID-19 years across the US.
 As over six billion smartphone users turn to the convenience and accessibility of healthcare mobile apps, the market size, estimated at $18.65 billion in 2024, is expected to reach $100.66 billion by 2029, growing at a CAGR of 40.11%.

 The North American market is expected to dominate as the target population is enormous: the rising geriatric population and chronic disease patients (coronary heart diseases, atrial fibrillation, stroke, hypertension, and diabetes).
 Thanks to growing health awareness, rising healthcare expenditures, increasing healthcare technology adoption, and a shift from clinic-centric care to patient-centric care, healthcare mobile app development companies are innovating new solutions, too.